shaohenc/shaohenc.github.io/_pages/about.md

   - /about.html
 ---

-My research interests lie at the intersection of quantum computing, quantum information, and many-body physics, with an emphasis on computational methods.
-Most recently, it has converged to thinking about how quantum computers can help study physical and chemical systems in novel ways, and their relation and possible advantages over classical techniques.
+My research interests lie at the intersection of quantum computing, quantum information, and many-body physics, with an emphasis on computational methods on both classical and quantum computers.

 I hold a **BSc.
 Physics (2021)** and **MSc.
-Physics (2023)** from the National University of Singapore, and my **MSc.
+Physics (2023)** from the National University of Singapore, and a **MSc.
 Engineering/diplôme d'ingénieur (2023)** from Mines Paris-PSL, as a part of the concurrent Masters [NUS French Double Degree Programme](https://fddp.nus.edu.sg/index.html).

 ## Current employment:
-I have been working full-time with Entropica Labs since Sept 2021, and am currently a Senior Quantum Computing Scientist working on quantum algorithms for optimization applications and fault-tolerant quantum error correction.
-The main scopes of my work are the research, development and implementation of near-term quantum algorithms, error-mitigation techniques, and error-correction codes on existing quantum hardware (with emphasis on superconducting qubit and ion trap platforms), usually towards patents and scientific publications.
+I have been working full-time with Entropica Labs since Sept 2021, and am currently a Senior Quantum Computing Scientist working on fault-tolerant quantum error correction and quantum algorithms for optimization applications.
+The main scopes of my work are the research, development and implementation of near-term quantum algorithms, error-mitigation techniques, and error-correction codes on existing quantum hardware, usually towards patents and scientific publications.
 I also develop software tools in Python for quantum algorithms and quantum error-correction, such as [OpenQAOA](https://openqaoa.entropicalabs.com/).

     Related publications:
 - *Multi-Objective Optimization and Network Routing with Near-Term Quantum Computers* <br> **Shao-Hen Chiew**, Kilian Poirier, Rajesh Mishra, Ulrike Bornheimer, Ewan Munro, Si Han Foon, Christopher Wanru Chen, Wei Sheng Lim, Chee Wei Nga <br> <a href="https://arxiv.org/abs/2308.08245" target="_blank">arXiv (2023).</a>
 - *OpenQAOA--An SDK for QAOA* <br> Vishal Sharma, Nur Shahidee Bin Saharan, **Shao-Hen Chiew**, Ezequiel Ignacio Rodríguez Chiacchio, Leonardo Disilvestro, Tommaso Federico Demarie, Ewan Munro <br> <a href="https://arxiv.org/abs/2210.08695" target="_blank">arXiv (2022).</a>

     Others:
 - *Optimization with OpenQAOA on Amazon Braket,* <a href="https://aws.amazon.com/blogs/quantum-computing/optimization-with-openqaoa-on-amazon-braket/" target="_blank">AWS Quantum Technologies Blog (2023).</a>

 ## Research Experiences: